Bahra ceremony: Description

 The ceremony is conducted before the menarche- generally at the age of 5, 7, 9, 11 or 13 years old.
 When the girl is chosen for the ceremony the priest is consulted for a suitable date and place for ceremony.
 The first day of the ceremony starts with a usual puja conducted either by the eldest woman of the lineage or the priest.
 The ritual food, Samaybaji which consists of 9 dishes is offered to the sun god.
 Then the seclusion starts.
 A doll representing the bahra Khayak, the cave ghost, is prepared and put at one corner of the room.
-It is believed that for the 12 days the girl is possessed in some way by the bahra khayak and thus as homage the girls regularly conducts puja to the khayak.
+It is believed that for the 12 days the girl is possessed in some way by the bahra khayak and thus as homage the girl regularly conducts puja to the khayak.
 For the first 5 days she is not allowed to clean herself or eat salted food.
-After the 6th day her female relatives come to visit her with variety of delicacies.
+After the 6th day her female relatives come to visit her with a variety of delicacies.
 Also from this day onward the girl has to put on a special face mask called Kghwao (made of rice flour, roasted fenugreek flour, sandalwood and other herbs) to make her beautiful.

 On the 12th day the girl wakes up before the sunrise to take a full bath.
 Then she is dressed up in traditional wedding dress with red sari and heavy gold jewelry as if it were an actual wedding.
 Concluding with an intricate ritual, the priest formally welcomes her back to the world, starting the ceremony by gazing at the sun.
 This is the origin of the misconception regarding a sun wedding.
 The girl is veiled all the time during the ceremony and at the end she lifts her veil and looks at the reflection of the sun on water.
 The completion of the 12 day ceremony is celebrated with a traditional party.
 If the girl were to die during this 12 day ritual, the tradition has it that the body should not see the sun.
 Thus, the body is to be buried underground the same house the girl dies.